top of page

 Research Assistant

 Payton is a senior majoring in cognitive and behavior neuroscience with a minor in adaptive brain and behavior.
-I'm originally from Seattle, WA but has lived in Florida, Texas and now northern Virginia is her home.
+She is originally from Seattle, WA but has lived in Florida, Texas and now northern Virginia is her home.
 She plans to apply to physician assistant school in hopes of working in a private practice for neurology.
 Her research interest is in sexual assault, substance use and IPV specifically among college age students.
 Outside of the lab she is an executive member in her sorority, and enjoys taking walks around Blacksburg and spending time with her friends.

 Lab Pets